 The query will not return any results since results are masked and the application cannot find such fields.

-But let’s see what happens if the KEEP ROW COUNT checkbox is checked:
+Let’s see what happens if the option is enabled:

-This option is responsible for masking only those columns that are specified after SELECT statement of the query.
+This parameter is responsible for rule to mask values of specified columns ONLY if the data is fetched by SELECT query type.
 Let’s take a look at how it works:

 As you can see here, card values were fetched using SELECT statement and according to the rule, the Card number column is masked.